rcgsheffield/airbods/README.md

 Code examples are contained the the [`examples`](examples) directory that can be used to retrieve data in various languages.#

 This repository contains an Ansible project as described below.

+For an overview, see this blog post "[Supporting airborne infection research with data engineering](https://casestudiesrcg.blogspot.com/2021/11/supporting-airborne-infection-research.html)" by the Research & Innovation IT team in IT Services at the University of Sheffield.

 # Overview